Umoja Biopharma

 Series A in 2020

-BioIntervene is a preclinical-stage biopharmaceutical company committed to the discovery and development of effective and non-addictive medicines for chronic pain and other chronic inflammatory and neurodegenerative disorders.
-The Company was founded in 2014 based on insights from research at Saint Louis University and the National Institutes of Health (NIH).
-BioIntervene’s founding team has pioneered the understanding of adenosine A3 receptor biology, with a focus on developing first-in-class, selective adenosine A3 receptor agonists.
+BioIntervene, Inc. is a biopharmaceutical company based in San Diego, California, founded in 2014.
+The company specializes in the discovery and development of innovative and non-addictive medicines aimed at treating chronic pain, chronic inflammatory disorders, and neurodegenerative disorders.
+BioIntervene's research is rooted in insights gained from studies at Saint Louis University and the National Institutes of Health.
+The company's founding team has made significant contributions to the understanding of adenosine A3 receptor biology, focusing on the development of first-in-class, selective adenosine A3 receptor agonists to address neuropathic pain and related conditions.

 Orna Therapeutics